Fugushiva/Challenge-ManaBar/README.md

 # Challenge-ManaBar
-i challenge myselfe doing a manabar with dynamic changes
+i challenge myself doing a manabar with dynamic changes